CSCI-442-Mines/f20-project-5-starter/README.rst

 -  Your project must execute correctly on Isengard.
 That is where it will be graded.

--  As long as they are present on the Alamode computers, you are encouraged to use any C++ libraries you may find useful, such as ``<bitset>``, ``<map>``, ``<queue>``, etc.
+-  As long as they are present on the Isengard computers, you are encouraged to use any C++ libraries you may find useful, such as ``<bitset>``, ``<map>``, ``<queue>``, etc.